 This ongoing fantasy written by Faith Hunter features the strong and sexy Jane Yellowrock, the last of her kind, a skinwalker of Cherokee descent who can turn into any creature she desires and hunts vampires for a living.
-Back from hiatus, she’s hired by Katherine Fontaneau, one of the oldest vampires in New Orleans and the madam of Katie’s Ladies, to hunt a powerful rogue vampire who’s killing other vamps in which she gets caught up in the vampiric politics which cascades her into a series of unwanted adventures.
+Back from hiatus, she’s hired by Katherine Fontaneau, one of the oldest vampires in New Orleans and the madam of Katie’s Ladies, to hunt a powerful rogue vampire who’s killing other vamps.
+Once she solves that case Jane finds herself caught up in the vampiric politics which cascades her into a series of unwanted adventures.
 This is a series of Urban Fantasy novels that are half romance, half Transformation Comic, with elements of Supernatural Romance thrown in.So far there are five published books in the series and two series of short stories:

 Have Stakes Will Travel